DavidYu75/DavidYu75/README.md

 # Hello World 👋🌎
 I'm David, a Software Engineer and Computer Science student at Northeastern University with a passion for building scalable applications and exploring machine learning technologies.

-You can find me coding, building cool stuff, and occasionally sleeping.
+You can find me coding, building cool stuff, eating lots of good food, and occasionally sleeping.

 ## 🚀 About Me
 🍽️ &nbsp; Currently building _PlateMate_ at Generate - Northeastern's Product Development Studio